Midhurst: Community facilities

 The Midhurst Town Trust is a charity responsible for maintaining some of Midhurst's community facilities.
 The Charity Commissioners Scheme for The Midhurst Town Trust was sealed on 4 February 1910, and has governed the activities of the Trust ever since, with one amendment.
 Certain properties were vested in the Trust to protect, administer and care for.
 In addition to the Old Town Hall and the Market Square, the commissioners schedule of property included the Stocks, The Pound, The Curfew Garden, the Royal Arms, Town Mace and Constables Staves.
 The Trustees meet twice a year.
 There are currently six trustees: one representative of the Lord of the Manor (Lord Cowdray); Three representatives of Midhurst Town Council; and two co-opted trustees who reside in Midhurst.

 The Grange Leisure Centre was opened on 3 March 2014, replacing a nearby earlier building dating from the 1960s.
-It is owned by West Sussex County Council and operated by Westgate Leisure.
+It is owned by Chichester District Council and operated by Westgate Leisure.
 The centre provides a number of services under one roof.
 It is a meeting-place for a range of clubs, including bridge, badminton, gymnastics, toddlers, line-dancing, yoga and many others.
 It includes: a multi-purpose four-court sports hall; a fitness room with state of the art Technogym equipment; two squash courts and a squash viewing area; a dance studio with mirrors that is also used for fitness and community activities; a health suite, including a sauna, steam room and a spa pool; a multi-purpose community hall and community rooms; and a bar and café with Wi-Fi access.
 The facility overlooks South Pond, with an outdoor seating area.

 Community health facilities are provided at the Midhurst Community Hospital in Dodsley Lane.
 The former Midhurst Sanatorium, founded by King Edward VII, closed in 2006 and has since been converted to housing.

 Library: The local branch of the West Sussex County Library is housed in The Grange Leisure Centre.

 Register Office: The Midhurst Branch of the West Sussex Register office is housed in The Grange Leisure Centre, and is open part-time for the registration of Births, Marriages and Deaths.